StewMcc/ALostRobot/README.md

 You will need to point it towards the correct version of Wwise
  - Edit -> Wwise Settings...
- - Modify `Wwise Installation Path` to point at your Wwise 2017.1.3.6377 install directory
+ - Modify `Wwise Installation Path` to point at your Wwise 2018.1.4.6807 install directory

 Once hooked up, open the Wwise Picker `Window -> Wwise Picker` click refresh project, and then generate Sound banks.
 Now the project will be ready to play in editor.
 When you build our already setup pre/post hooks will import the sound banks for the correct platforms.
 We currently support iOS, Android, OSX, and Windows.
-It will also update the app version to the current git commit.

 # Debug Ui
 Whilst in the game press F12 or touch 5 fingers on the screen to bring up the debug Ui.
 This gives some handy buttons for fake winning etc.